Emporia experiencing a significant amount of water breaks

 “We’re experiencing a much higher volume than normal,” explained Cocking.

-“I was coming from the north and saw the street was blocked off, so I went over, and there was another water break two blocks over, and they were working on it at the same time,” said Emporia Resident Wayne Unruh.
+“I was coming from the north and saw the street was blocked off, so I went over, and there was another water break two blocks over, and they were working on it at the same time,” Wayne Unruh, Emporia resident, said.

 The maintenance is leaving many people with inconsistent water supply and lower water pressure.

-“Last night it was off, then it came on as just a trickle.
-It’s back on right now… but who knows,” said Emporia Resident Nancy Adams.
+“Last night, it was off, then it came on as just a trickle.
+It’s back on right now, but who knows,” Nancy Adams, Emporia resident, said.

 Water could remain off for six to 12 hours for residents during repairs.
 Cocking explains there is not an immediate fix to the situation.

-“We think our water Tower is going to be offline for about 6 more weeks.
+“We think our water tower is going to be offline for about six more weeks.
 We are asking our contractor is there anything they can do to speed that process along.
 The other thing we can do is once we get past these initial breaks where we’ve kind of stressed all these points, we think we will get closer to having a stabilized system,” he said.

 The city is planning to open water hydrants near its main water plant to help relieve the water pressure.